lizhang/VexIQ/README.md

 ## Goal

 The goal of this project is to make VEX Robotics data easier to access through conversational AI and natural language search.

+## Notes

+RAG is used here for demo purposes only.
+For production use, more efficient retrieval methods exist for structured data like session and program information — for example, direct table lookups would be faster and more reliable than embedding-based retrieval in this case.